cragis/McP/instructions/awaken.md

 Offset in Goldilocks zone
 1. Repeat Z-offset adjust as necessary.

-You can also do this adjustment on the first layer of any print to improve first layer quality.
+You can do this adjustment on the first layer of any print to improve first layer quality.
 First layer quality is the most important part of making successful prints.

-Unfortunately, this offset is very sensitive to the temperature of the inductive sensor.
-Therefore, you will want to make sure that the temperature of the inductive sensor is similar each time the printer measures the bed height (homes z-axis).

-## Step 9: IMPORTANT!
+## Step 7: IMPORTANT!
 Save settings.

-Store settings (Control/Store settings) to remember (even after reset) your bed mesh and z-offset adjustment.
+Store settings (Configuration/Store settings) to remember (even after reset) your bed mesh and z-offset adjustment.

-## Measure extrusion
+## Step 8: OPTIONAL Measure extrusion

 You may need to measure if your extruder is extruding the amount of filament that it thinks it is.